Joe Inman

 Joseph Cooper Inman Jr. (born November 29, 1947) is an American professional golfer who played on the PGA Tour and the Champions Tour.
 Inman was the head men's golf coach at Georgia State University from 2008 to 2019.

+Early life

 Inman was born in Indianapolis, Indiana in 1947 to Joseph Cooper Inman Sr. and Donna (née Dewees) Inman.
 Inman grew up in Greensboro, North Carolina and graduated from Grimsley High School in 1965.
 He is the eldest of six children.
 His younger brother, John, was a two-time winner on the PGA Tour and 1984 NCAA Champion.

 Amateur career

 Inman attended Wake Forest University in Winston-Salem, North Carolina and was a member of the men's golf team where they won three Atlantic Coast Conference titles from 1967 to 1969.
 Inman placed third at the 1968 NCAA Division I men’s golf championship and won the Arnold Palmer Award.
 He was a three-time All-American, earning first-team honors in 1969.
 Inman was a member of the winning 1969 Walker Cup team and was invited to play in the 1970 Masters Tournament as an amateur.
 He graduated in 1970.